An informal look at life in this part of France and a selection of things to see and do

 (More info is of course, available at Tourist Offices).

-Masks are required in ALL public indoor areas within France.
+Masks are required in ALL public indoor and many if not most outdoor areas within France.
 There is a fine of 135€ if you are caught contravening this rule.
-In Mayenne specifically, anyone found in contravention of the measure twice in 15 days risks a further class 5 fine of up to €1,500.
+Anyone found in contravention of the measure twice in 15 days risks a further class 5 fine of up to €1,500.
 In case of a third violation within 30 days, this rises to a fine of up to €3,750 and up to six months in prison.

 Speed Limit In Orne

-The speed limit in Orne now has returned to 90 km/h.
-The speed limits in all neighbouring departments is still 80 km/h, so be aware of where you are and keep your eyes open, because from Passais to Gorron, there are speed limit signs within Orne, but nothing across the border in Mayenne to suggest the speed limit is any different.
+The speed limit in Orne now has returned to 90 km/h, but be aware of where you are and keep your eyes open, because from Passais to Gorron, there are 90 km/h speed limit signs within Orne, but nothing across the border in Mayenne to suggest the speed limit is any different.

 Don’t forget, if you have the time, there are films being shown at Gorron Cinema in English (click here for more details)